 - For Samsung printers: Samsung Universal Print Driver 2 PS

-- For HP printers: HP Universal Printing printer command language (PCL) 6 print driver
+- For HP printers: HP Universal Printing PS or HP Universal Printing printer command language (PCL) 6 print drivers

 - Additional printer settings required for some HP printers: